Land & People

-Over the years, more than 40 missionaries have labored in Peru under Baptist Mid-Missions.
+Since 1937, over 50 missionary couples and singles have labored in Peru under Baptist Mid-Missions.
 By 1965, there were five churches and five mission works.
-At about this time God started using Peruvian workers in a marvelous way to start many more churches than the missionaries have.
-At least 300 churches and groups are in fellowship with BMM.
+About this time God started using Peruvian workers in a marvelous way to start many more churches than the missionaries have.
+Over 500 churches trace their ancestry to BMM.

 The work in Peru has focused on three major areas: the Cuzco area, the Northern Peru area, and the Greater Lima area.

 The work in Peru began in 1937 in the Cuzco area.
 Today in this area there are around 100 organized churches or mission works with which BMM works.
 Peruvians pastor almost all the churches, and the great majority have been started by Peruvians.
 Renewed church planting efforts by a team of Americans and Peruvians in the city of Cusco have been successful.
 Most of the services in the countryside are in Quechua.
-Radio is used to keep in contact with and to teach the many far-flung congregations.
-Baptist Mid-Missions owns three radio stations: Radio Mensajero (an FM station that serves Urubamba), an AM station and Radio Chaski, a short-wave station based in Cuzco.
+An FM radio station in Urubamba aids evangelism and edification.
 Churches in this part of Peru now have the benefits of a Bible college and a Christian camp, fruit of American and Peruvian teamwork.

-In the late 1950s and early 1960s, the Lord enabled BMM to start a church in both Chiclayo and Sullana, two other cities in northern Peru.
+In the late 1950s and early 1960s, the Lord enabled BMM to start a church in both Chiclayo and Sullana.
 Since the middle 1960s, BMM has not had resident missionaries there and has only provided indirect help.
-The Peruvian pastors of these two churches and their daughter works have started many others in these cities and in the broader northwest area of Peru.
+The Peruvian pastors of these two churches and their daughter works have started over 300 churches in the northwest area of Peru.

 Lima personnel needs